-Also, support for Windows 7 ends on January 14, 2020.
+Also, support for Windows 7 ended on January 14, 2020.
 Even though Office 2010 is still supported until October, Windows 7 will no longer receive security updates after January 2020, unless you purchase Extended Security Updates (ESU).
 Without ESU, Windows 7 is vulnerable to security threats.
-For more information, see the Windows 7 end of support site and Lifecyle FAQ-Extended Security Updates.
+For more information, see the Windows 7 end of support site and Lifecycle FAQ-Extended Security Updates.

 This article provides recommendations, information, and links to help administrators and IT Pros in large enterprises plan their upgrades to Office 365 ProPlus.